 Manhasset is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 8,176 people and three associated neighborhoods, Manhasset is the 215th largest community in New York.
-Manhasset has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Manhasset has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Manhasset home prices are not only among the most expensive in New York, but Manhasset real estate also consistently ranks among the most expensive in America.